The Post

 The third finalist, Hayley Hancock, from McLaren Vale, co-founded Insurable – a new approach to farm insurance that uses weather data to trigger automatic payouts when conditions like extreme heat or low rainfall hit, getting money to farmers in days rather than months.

-Read more about the 2026 AgriFutures Rural Women’s Award finalists and past winners here.
+Read more about the 2026 AgriFutures Rural Women’s Award finalists and winner here.

 Tags: AdelaideAgriFuturesAgrifutures Rural Women's AwardEnvironmentindustryPIRSARegionsSouth AustraliaThe Post